salidamaharjan/food-and-recipe/README.md

 ## **Key Topics**
 - Ingredient search
-- Ingredient and recipe save
+- Ingredient saved to local to use again
 - Recipe search

 ## **How to Use the Project**
-- When you start you enter an ingredient into the search field.
+- When you start, enter an ingredient into the search field.
     [ pic placeholder ]

 - You will see the ingredients
     [ pic placeholder ]

 - You can save the ingredient for future use
-    [ pic placeholder ]

-- You can click Recipes button to get recipes
     [ pic placeholder ]